calvm32/Navier_Stokes_Voigt/README.md

 # Fluid Mechanics Solvers

-## Description

-Crank-Nicolson and BDF2 solver for:
+This repository provides a Crank-Nicolson and BDF2 solver for:
 - 2D heat equation
 - 2D Navier-Stokes equations

 ## Set up on your device
 This repository uses Firedrake, which currently requires a lot of luck to install.
-Once you have it in a virtual environment, activate it and run **pip install -e .**
+See the bottom of this page for my recommended workflow.
+Once you have Firedrake in a virtual environment, activate it and run **pip install -e .**

 ## Run on your device
 To create a directory, use **nsvsave <directory_name>** followed by the options: